Skip to main content

 4. Navigate to Package Dependencies for the project.

-5. Click the FlutterGeneratedPluginSwiftPackage package, then click remove.
+5. Click the FlutterGeneratedPluginSwiftPackage package, then click the remove button.

 The FlutterGeneratedPluginSwiftPackage to remove